mikkelhartmann/mikmik19.github.io/CV.md

 - Grew the Data Science team from 1 to 5 employees.
 - Assisted in attracting soft funding and investments.
-- Developed algorithm to predict severe cardiac arrhythmia for cardiac device patients.
+- Developed an algorithm to predict severe cardiac arrhythmia for cardiac device patients.
-- Developed algorithms to characterise ECG data and suggest medical diagnoses.
+- Developed algorithms to characterize ECG data and suggest medical diagnoses.
-- Set up system for reproducible research based on Jupiter Notebook and internal Python Modules.
+- Set up a system for reproducible research based on Jupiter Notebook and internal Python Modules.
 - Conduct user studies of arrhythmia prediction at the hospital.
 - Set up a Data Warehouse on a Windows machine.